pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

         - <resource-id>.json
       ```
    1. This can also be read as "cloud option which supports versioning," this
-      includes AWS.
+      includes S3.
 We chose GCS because we wanted to use archival storage
       (Coldline) with constant access times, whereas for access we would have had
       to wait a few hours for Amazon Glacier.
    1. Files in GCS hold their own checksums as a property of the file, and the
       uploaded metadata also contains our own calculated checksums.
+This gives us
+      everything we need to build a BagIt or OCFL manifest without having to
+      re-checksum the content files.

 ### Test Cases

 The following test cases are largely academic.
-We haven't done each of these,
+We are in the process of building
+this fuctionality now, and will perform these actions as we go along.
+But
-but they've helped to think through what it would take to implement each in the
+they've helped us think through what it would take to implement each of the
 above options.

-1. Preserve a Book with N pages.
+1. Preserve a Book with N Pages
-1. Delete a full book
+1. Delete a full Book
-1. Delete a page from a book which is already preserved.
+1. Delete a Page from a Book which is already preserved.
-1. Add a page to a book which is already preserved.
+1. Add a Page to a Book which is already preserved.
-1. Preserve a Book with Books which have Pages (A multi-volume work)
+1. Preserve a Book with child Volumes which have Pages (A multi-volume work)

 ### Preserve a Book with N Pages